Eucharistic Revival in Arkansas 2022-25

 Parish Year 2023: Revival Goes Local

-Arkansas Catholic's special section on the Eucharist focuses on the joys of eucharistic adoration, saints who can bring us closer to the Eucharist, the National Eucharistic Congress in 2023 and the goals of the parish revival.
+Arkansas Catholic's special section on the Eucharist focuses on the joys of eucharistic adoration, saints who can bring us closer to the Eucharist, the National Eucharistic Congress and the goals of the parish revival.
 Parish leaders can find tools to help them take part in the parish year on our parish resource page.

 Lent 2022: The Real Presence of Christ in the Eucharist